conmas/site/_pages/index.md

 ## Legacy blog posts

+I’m in the process of migrating old blog posts from Medium and other sites into this new home.
+Check out some of the ones from 2014–2017 that have been carried over so far.
+(Some links and assets aren’t working yet, but I’m in the process of restoring them.)

 <ul>
   {% assign recent_posts = site.posts | sort: "last_modified_at_timestamp" | reverse %}
   {% for post in recent_posts limit: 10 %}